2024 Wisconsin State Assembly election: Clarke v. Wisconsin Elections Commission

 In 2022, Republicans won 64% of the seats, three away from a supermajority.
 The following April, the 2023 Wisconsin Supreme Court election flipped the majority on the Wisconsin Supreme Court to a liberal majority for the first time in over 15 years.
 The day after Janet Protasiewicz was inaugurated, a lawsuit was filed against the 2022 "least change" map.

 The Wisconsin Supreme Court released their decision in the case, Clarke v.
 Wisconsin Elections Commission, on December 22, 2023, declaring the legislative maps unconstitutional in a 4–3 opinion along ideological lines.
 The court declared that state legislative districts must be composed of "physically adjoining territory" and pointed out that 50 of 99 existing Assembly districts failed that constitutional criteria.
 The majority decision also declared that the "least changes" methodology used by the court in 2022 for the Johnson v.
 Wisconsin Elections Commission case was never properly defined and was without legal or constitutional foundation.

 The court was in the process of selecting a remedial plan when the legislature chose to pass the map proposed by governor Tony Evers.
 Evers signed the plan into law on February 19, 2024.
-Republicans showed the most favorability towards Evers' proposal due to pairing the least incumbents and providing Republicans with the best opportunity to retain a majority in the fall elections.
+Republicans showed the most favorability towards Evers' proposal due to pairing the fewest incumbents and providing Republicans with the best opportunity to retain a majority in the fall elections.

-PFAS Legislation

-To combat the threat of PFAS contamination, the Wisconsin legislature included $125 million in the state budget.
-Despite this, Republicans on the Joint Finance Committee (JFC) had refused to release the funds to be used by the Wisconsin Department of Natural Resources (DNR).
-On April 9, Evers vetoed a piece of legislation which would have created grants to fight pollution due to PFAS chemicals, in explaining his veto, Evers cited the restrictions the legislation would have placed on the DNR to prosecute polluters.
-In vetoing the legislation, Evers also continued calling for the release of the $125 million which was set aside in the budget for combatting PFAS contamination.
-In response to Evers' veto, JFC members said they would hold the funds hostage.

-On April 16, Evers called the JFC to session, but its Republican members refused to attend, denying the committee a quorum to do business.
-In response to this inaction, Wisconsin Democrats launched a six-figures campaign called "No More Games" which served the purpose to pressure and target members of the Committee from competitive districts.
-Among their targets included Assembly Republicans Mark Born, Jessie Rodriguez, and Shannon Zimmerman, from the 37th, 21st, and 30th districts respectively.